jts/nanopolish/README.md

 ## Known Issues

 If you have extremely high depth (for example you sequenced a virus) then ```poa``` and the hmm will take a very long time to run.
 I suggest downsampling to reasonable coverage before trying to call the consensus sequence.

+## Credits and Thanks

+The fast table-driven logsum implementation was provided by Sean Eddy as public domain code.
+This code was originally part of [hmmer3](http://hmmer.janelia.org/).